 Mind in Somerset is governed by a non-executive board.
-Board members oversee the direction and strategy of the charity holding the senior management team to account and scrutinising their decisions.
-Board members serve on a voluntary basis.
-None of them is paid.
+Board members oversee the direction and strategy of the charity, holding the senior management team to account and scrutinising their decisions.
+Board members serve on an unpaid, voluntary basis.

 We are fortunate to have a strong board of trustees with diverse experience and skills.
 We are proud to include service users on our board, as well as people with experience in mental health, law, finance, management and a range of other disciplines.
 More than half of the members of our board have lived experience of poor mental health.